 Indiscriminate indulgence makes the impulsive compulsive

-No one ever desires to become an addict whenever they indulge in any pleasure which has a tendency to become addictive.
-For example when people start drinking alcohol, they just want to have a good time, experience a high and feel that they are mixing with the crowd and doing the cool thing.
-However, over time, each time they drink alcohol, the desire to drink alcohol again becomes stronger and stronger till it becomes a compulsion and then an addiction.
+No one desires to become an addict.
+When people drink, they usually want to have a good time with their friends.
+However, each time they drink, the desire to drink again becomes stronger and stronger till it becomes a compulsion and finally an addiction.

-Most of us may not be addicted to anything as potentially destructive as alcohol.
-But the underlying psychological dynamics by which we get attached to things are universal.
-We all get impulses, be they to eat something, to watch something, to touch something or to buy something.
-If we indiscriminately give into the impulses, thinking that one indulgence doesn’t make any big difference, then that very indiscriminate indulgence makes a big difference, a disastrous difference.
+Even if we aren’t addicted to anything destructive, the underlying psychological dynamics that lead to addiction still apply to us.
+We all get impulses, be they to eat something, watch something, touch something or buy something.
+If we indiscriminately indulge in those impulses, believing that one indulgence won’t make a big difference, then that very lack of discrimination in indulgence makes a big difference, a disastrously big difference.

-The Bhagavad-Gita (16.11) indicates that desires are like nooses or like shackles; each time we indulge in a particular object, an invisible rope is formed between us, our consciousness, and that object.
-And with each successive indulgence, that the rope thickens and tightens, making it more and more difficult for us to resist the desire, nay the craving, for that object.
-As the desire becomes irresistible, impulsive transmogrifies into the compulsive.
-And thus we end up hooked, attached, addicted.
+The Bhagavad-Gita (16.12) indicates that desires are like shackles.
+When we indulge in a particular object, an invisible rope is formed between our consciousness and that object.
+And with each successive indulgence, the desire-rope thickens and tightens, making resisting that desire increasingly difficult.
+As the desire becomes overpowering, the impulsive transmogrifies into the compulsive.
+And we end up bound, hooked, addicted.

-More importantly, the Gita guides us to fulfill our innate longing for pleasure by introducing us to the source of all pleasure, the all attractive supreme, Krishna.
-When we connect with him by practicing bhakti yoga diligently, we find a sublime fulfillment filling our heart, thus increasing our immunity to impulsive indulgences.
+More importantly, the Gita helps us fulfill our innate longing for pleasure in a better, more fulfilling way.
+It reveals the source of all pleasure, the all-attractive supreme, Krishna, and outlines an easy and effective way to connect with him: bhakti-yoga.
+When we practice bhakti-yoga diligently, sublime fulfillment fills our heart, thus making us more immune to impulsive indulgences.